-About Our Featured Foodie:
+About Our Foodie: Tara Weir

 Dr. Tara’s passion is to inspire and empower others to experience the joy and richness of life.
 She embraces a holistic definition of health and wellness with a focus on lifestyle.
 Time and again, she has seen the dramatic impact nutritious food, physical activity, quality sleep, and positive social connections can have on overall well-being.